suobset/skushagra/docs/finechive/tech-config.md

 Sorted by frequency: high to low

+* [BBEdit](https://www.barebones.com/products/bbedit/): A macOS native Code Editor being developed for over 30 years.
+Super stable, packed with features, has a minor learning curve for the more advanced features that's worth it imo.
 * [Neovim](https://neovim.io/): a fork of vim with extended plugin support, and a more suistainable development model.
 * [Jupyter](https://jupyter.org/): Data-based Python code, where an explanation & presentation of methods is absolutely crucial.
 Uses ```ipynb``` to split between Markdown cells or Python cells.
 * [Helix Editor](https://helix-editor.com/): A post-modern modal text editor.
 Really stupidly good at what it does, the only times I do not use it is when I need a Neovim plugin.
 * [VSCode](https://code.visualstudio.com/): Good extension market, has a vim plugin; I was on VSCodium up until very recently, need VSCode for Tunnels (more secure, and less fuzzy SSH alternative).
+I don't like the web app nature and padded mobile-UI buttons.
 * [JetBrains](https://www.jetbrains.com/): Rare, but super complex projects have really benefitted from the strong debugger, language-oriented IDEs, and refactoring capabilities.
 Is a memory hog though, so would recommend a high-spec computer.
 This includes Android Studio.

+### Retired

+I do not use these anymore, mainly because I don't have a reason to.
+However, I might come back to them if a project mandates.
+This is not to say that these are bad editors, I just don't need them as of now.

 * [Spyder](https://www.spyder-ide.org/): Scientific computing in Python, having a variable explorer and data-exploration based features help a lot.
 * [RStudio](https://rstudio.com): I have a total of 2 projects on R. RStudio is really powerful for what it does, and has a genuinely very shallow learning curve (at least relatively).
 Good editor, I am just not the target demographic.
 * [MATLAB](https://www.mathworks.com/products/matlab.html): The only Engineering-oriented language I have used, check out my iCons 3 project: [The Cost of Control](https://skushagra.com/docs/research/iCons#icons-3-the-cost-of-control).